News Updates

 Austin, Texas 78763

 We also have two funds registered with the Austin Community Foundation, the Mayfield Park Community Projects Fund and the Mayfield Park Cottage & Gardens Endowment Fund.
-The Community Projects Fund is our reserve for projects such as the pond rehabilitation project outlined above and the ongoing repairs to the park’s historic masonry.
-The Endowment Fund was opened with an initial donation of $20,000 from the Mayfield Council.
-Our Endowment Fund goal is a million dollars (maybe not in my lifetime) with the long-range well-being of the cottage and grounds in mind.
+The Community Projects Fund is our reserve for projects such as our turf installation project mentioned above and the ongoing repairs to the park’s historic masonry.
+The endowment fund was established with the long-range well-being of the cottage and grounds in mind.
+Through the estate of my friend Gary Barab, the fund received a gift of $90,000, and his generosity has encouraged me to make provisions for this endowment fund in my personal estate planning.
+If this is something you might consider, to ensure the gift comes to Mayfield, my suggestion is to name Mayfield Park Cottage & Gardens Endowment Fund with the Austin Community Foundation specifically rather than the City of Austin.

 Austin Community Foundation